GAN Inversion: A Survey: GAN Inversion Methods

 \subsubsection{Semantic Awareness}

-GAN inversion methods with semantic-aware properties can perform image reconstruction at the pixel level and align the inverted code with the knowledge that emerged in the latent space.
+GAN inversion methods with semantic-aware properties can perform image reconstruction at the pixel level and align the inverted code with the knowledge that emerge in the latent space.
 Semantic-aware latent codes can better support image editing by reusing the rich knowledge encoded in the GAN models.
-As shown on the upper panel of Figure~\ref{fig:indomain}, existing approaches typically randomly sample a collection of latent codes $\z$ and feed them into $G(\cdot)$ to obtain the corresponding synthesis $x^{\prime}$.
+The existing approaches typically randomly sample a collection of latent codes $\z$ and feed them into $G(\cdot)$ to obtain the corresponding synthesis $x^{\prime}$.
 The encoder $E(\cdot)$ is then trained by